SWEEPING CANADIAN COMPETITION ACT

 Canada (Commissioner of Competition) v.
 Imperial Brush Co.

-In addition to the general misleading advertising provisions of the Competition Act (sections 52 and 74.01), the Act also sets out certain misleading advertising related criminal offences (under Part VI of the Act – Offences in Relation to Competition), which are subject to fines and imprisonment, and reviewable matters (under Part VII.1 of the Act – Deceptive Marketing Practices), which are subject to civil penalties including administrative monetary penalties (essentially civil fines).
+In addition to the general criminal and civil misleading advertising provisions of the Competition Act (sections 52 and 74.01), the Act also sets out certain misleading advertising related criminal offences (under Part VI of the Act – Offences in Relation to Competition), which are subject to fines and imprisonment, and reviewable matters (under Part VII.1 of the Act – Deceptive Marketing Practices), which are subject to administrative monetary penalties (AMPs) and other civil remedies.

-They also include a standalone civil provision that prohibits performance claims that are not based on an “adequate and proper test”.
+The Competition Act also includes a standalone civil provision that prohibits product performance claims that are not based on an “adequate and proper test” (section 74.01(1)(b)).
 In this regard, the Competition Act prohibits representations made to the public, in the form of a statement, warranty or guarantee, of the performance, efficacy or length of life of a product that is not based on an adequate and proper test, the proof of which lies on the person making the claim.

 False performance claims can be challenged by the Competition Bureau in courts (a provincial court or Federal Court) or before the federal Competition Tribunal, which is an administrative tribunal.
 False performance claims may also be challenged by private plaintiffs in misleading advertising claims commenced under section 52 of the Competition Act (i.e., based on the theory that inaccurate performance claims are either literally false or misleading).